steady-bytes/draft/tools/dctl/docs/dctl_infra_start.md

 ### Options

 ```
-  -f, --follow   whether or not to follow the output of the infra docker containers (true/false)
+  -f, --follow             whether or not to follow the output of the infra docker containers (true/FALSE)
   -h, --help               help for start
+  -s, --services strings   infra services to act on (default [nats,postgres])
 ```

 ### Options inherited from parent commands